Secluded & Quiet Islands In Greece

 How To Get To Kythira

 Kythira is pretty secluded but can be easily reached from the Ionian Islands.
-The best way to get to Kythira is traveling by boat from the port of Neapolis, on the south of the Peloponnese.
+The best way to get to Kythira is by boat from the port of Neapolis, south of the Peloponnese.
 There are daily ferry routes, and the trip does not last more than one and a half hours.

 What To Do In Kythira

-When visiting the island, do not miss a visit to the ancient old town, the Chora of Kythira.
+When visiting the island, do not miss a visit to the ancient town, the Chora of Kythira.
 It is located high on a hill, dominating the island’s landscape.
 The ancient citadel faces the port and offers unique views of the island.

 Besides visiting the old churches, monasteries, and Venetian castle, you can also check out some of Kythira’s most amazing beaches.
 The most exotic beach with turquoise waters is Diakofti Beach, on the northeastern side of the island; it is a fabulous spot for young children since it’s calm and shallow.